medpid/aws-samples/EKS-Notes.md

-EKSCTL - is a new tool that can be used to manage AWS EKS service.
+# EKSCTL - is a new tool that can be used to manage AWS EKS service.

+**EKSCTL Site**

 https://eksctl.io/introduction/#installation